javierarce/toolbox/README.md

 T∞lbox is a collection of simple (yet amazing) tools, APIs and other resources to use in creative coding web projects.

-Suggestions to improve this list (via [PR](https://github.com/javierarce/toolbox/pulls)) are welcomed.
+You can send me suggestions to improve this list [opening an issue](https://github.com/javierarce/toolbox/issues) or via [pull requests](https://github.com/javierarce/toolbox/pulls), but bear in mind that I can't guarantee you that I'll include the tool/API/etc you send.

 **Table of contents:**